 Mid-range: Hotel Hullu Poro – The Crazy Reindeer

 This hotel has a unique, almost magic, feel.
 It has a great location and is rated highly for its good value for money.
-See what the prices are now on Booking.com, what they are on HotelsCombined, and what other travellers say on TripAdvisor.
+See what the prices are now on Booking.com and what they are on the comparison site HotelsCombined.

 Budget: Levilehto Apartments